oceanbolt/oceanbolt-python-sdk/docs/source/getting_started.rst

 The "get" Method
 """"""""""""""""
 Data is always accessed through the `"get"` method.
 The `"get"` method is available on all data endpoint classes.
-The data is returned as a pandas.DataFrame(),allowing for further data processing in an easy and smooth way.
+The data is returned as a pandas.DataFrame(), allowing for further data processing in an easy and smooth way.

 Full code example